busstoptaktik/geodesy/ruminations/000-rumination.md

 From the detailed walkthrough of the example above, we can summarize "the philosophy of RG" as:

 - **Be flexible:** User defined macros and operators are first class citizens in the RG ecosystem - they are treated exactly as the built-ins, and hence, can be used as vehicles for implementation of new built-in functionality.
-Even the `Provider`, i.e. the interface between the RG internals and external resources, can be swapped out with a user supplied/application specific one.
+Even the `Context`, i.e. the interface between the RG internals and external resources, can be swapped out with a user supplied/application specific one.
 - **Don't overspecify:** For example, the `Coord` object is just an ordered set of four numbers, with no specific interpretation implied.
 It works as a shuttle, ferrying the operand between the steps of a pipeline of `Op`erators: The meaning of the operand is entirely up to the `Op`erator.
 - **Transformations are important.
 Systems not so much:** RG does not anywhere refer explicitly to input or output system names.
 Although it can be used to construct transformations between specific reference frames (as in the "ED50 to WGS84" case, in the *user defined macro* example), it doesn't really attribute any meaning to these internally.
 - **Coordinates and data flow pathways are four dimensional:** From end to end, data runs through RG along 4D pathways.
 Since all geodata capture today is either directly or indirectly based on GNSS, the coordinates are inherently four dimensional.
 And while much application software ignores this fact, embracing it is the only way to obtain even decimeter accuracy over time scales of just a few years.
 Contemporary coordinate handling software should never ignore this.